apneadiving/waterfall/README.md

 When you chain statements and waterfalls, once the flow faces a `dam`, all following instructions are skipped, only the `on_dam` blocks are executed.

-Moreover, in the waterfalls executed before the one facing the dam, `rollback` is triggered.
+Moreover, in the waterfalls executed before the one facing the dam, `rollback` is triggered if defined.
+So you can define it to rollback changes made.
+I recommend you use nested transactions though.

 #### Rationale
 Coding is all about writing a flow of commands.